raspberrypilearning/make-crumble-robot-head/en/step_3.md

 Test the range of the servo by gently moving the horn as far as it will go in each direction.
 Don't force it.

-You will probably find that the servo arm can rotate past the flat position in one direction but not reach the flat position in the other.
+You will probably find that the servo arm can rotate past the flat position in one direction, but not reach the flat position in the other.

 ![Horn rotation beyond flat position](images/prepareServo_hornRotationBeyondFlat.png)